 of $(\liea,B)$-modules splits over $F$ if and only if the short exact sequence

 of $(\liea',B')$-modules splits over $F'$. \end{corollary}

-\begin{proof} Strictly speaking Corollary \ref{cor:extbasechange} is not an immediate consequence of Theorem \ref{thm:derivedbasechange}, as we are dealing with a bifunctor here.
-However, recalling that $\Hom_{\liea,B}(-,-)$ commutes with base change by Proposition \ref{prop:hombasechange}, we may apply Theorem \ref{thm:derivedbasechange} to one of the two arguments, with the other argument chosen constant.
+\begin{proof} Strictly speaking Corollary \ref{cor:extbasechange} is not an immediate consequence of Theorem \ref{thm:derivedbasechange}, since we are dealing with a bifunctor here.
+However, to prove the claim, we may compute $\Ext_{\liea,B}^q(-,-)$ as the left derived functor of $\Hom_{\liea,B}(-,-)$ in the second argument.
+Using a standard resolution, which commutes by hypothesis (i) or (ii) with base change, and recalling that $\Hom_{\liea,B}(-,-)$ commutes with base change by Proposition \ref{prop:hombasechange} under the given choices of hypotheses as well, the claim follows.
 By the universality of $\delta$-functors we eventually obtain binatural isomorphisms.
-Those isomorphisms are independent of the previous choices, i.e.\ considering $\Ext_{\liea,B}^q(-,-)$ as a derived functor in the first or in the second argument does yield the same maps.
-This follows along the same lines as the proof of the independence of the Ext groups of this choice.
+Those isomorphisms are independent of the previous choices.

 The last statement of the Corollary follows from Baer's classical interpretation of the $\Ext^1$ group as the group of extensions. \end{proof}